Wild Horse Insights and Stories

 Hi, I’m Britta, and probably like you, I’ve always wanted to communicate with my horse peacefully and naturally, just like with my best friend.
 This led me on a journey away from trying to create an obedient horse, towards a completely natural way of interaction.

-But this journey wasn’t easy or linear – I often struggled to balance tolerance with confidently making clear decisions.
-Only now, after years of research, trial and error, have I developed my own unique approach: a blend of evolutionary psychology, natural leadership, spirituality, and, of course, the wisdom of wild horses.
+But this journey wasn’t easy or linear.
+I often struggled to balance tolerance with confidently making clear decisions.
+Only now, after years of research, trial and error, have I developed my own unique approach: a blend of evolutionary psychology, relational leadership, and of course the direct, observed wisdom of wild horse herds.

 Now, I’d love to share this with you through Being Herd.